 Form 1098-T is mailed by Jan.
 31 each year to all students who had qualified tuition and other related educational expenses paid during the previous calendar year .
-Please review your account activity in QuikPay to obtain a record of your payment information; you will need this payment information to calculate your tax credits.
-Parents, if your student has not set you up as an authorized payer in QuikPay, we recommend you request your student to do so at this time.
+Please review your account activity in UVAPay to obtain a record of your payment information; you will need this payment information to calculate your tax credits.
+Parents, if your student has not set you up as an authorized user in UVAPay, we recommend you request your student to do so at this time.
 If the student requested to access the document electronically through SIS, a physical form will not be mailed.

 If you have any questions about your eligibility for these tax benefits, please contact the IRS or your professional tax advisor or attorney.